 Eye exams in Grafton, WI

-Our Grafton location provides comprehensive eye care for children, adults & patients with special needs.
-New patients are always welcome.
+New patients are always welcome!
+Our Grafton optometrists provide comprehensive eye care for children, adults & patients with special needs.

 Grafton telehealth in-Store virtual eye exams offer:

 Telehealth is a new, accessible way to schedule a comprehensive in-store eye exam with an on-screen optometrist at Wisconsin Vision.
 We have the eye exam equipment needed to get you the most accurate prescription while your optometrist is away from the office.
 A Telehealth exam only takes 30 minutes or less from obtaining information about your medical/ocular history to getting you the prescription you need.
 Contact our Grafton office for insurance information and questions about the exam process.

 - 1 Schedule

 - 2 Visit